 “My brother lost his life and people just seem to think they can sweep it under the rug,” Tilson said.
 “We won’t let that happen.”

-Tilson said Shalil left Rhode Island as a child but moved back in 2017 to go to college and work in a State House internship program.
+Tilson said Shali left Rhode Island as a child but moved back in 2017 to go to college and work in a State House internship program.

 He eventually returned to Georgia and last March was arrested for disorderly conduct.
 Nine days later Tilson was found dead in a jail cell, according to the Georgia Bureau of Investigations.